 Ultimately, the build to rent scheme is a recognition that simply building homes does not necessarily reduce rent.
 If landlords and investors, especially those from abroad, can just buy property, and they can still make a profit on the sales even without getting any rental income, then there is not much in the way of an incentive to provide homes for people.

-By subsidising some of the initial costs in developing new housing, the government is encouraging an emerging sector in the housing market aimed at renting.
-But are the benefits worth it?
+By subsidising some of the initial costs in developing new housing, the government encouraged an emerging sector in the housing market aimed at renting.

-Each housing development will have its own set of perks that might be of more value to one family over another.
+Each housing development has its own set of perks that might be of more value to one family over another.
 Generally speaking however, the overwhelming majority of homes in a build to rent development must be made available for the sole purpose of rental.

 Benefits of new build to rent: